kubeflow/website/content/en/docs/distributions/ibm/deploy/install-kubeflow-on-iks.md

 while ! kustomize build ibm | kubectl apply -f -; do echo "Retrying to apply resources"; sleep 10; done
 ```

-6. If at any point the values change and you have to change them, you can either patch the [configmap](#patch-configmap) and [secret](#patch-secret) or change the content in the files and apply the kustomize again.
-You will need to restart authservice by deleting the pod `kubectl delete po -n istio-system authservice-0` .
+1. If at any point the values change and you have to change them, you can either patch the [configmap](#patch-configmap) and [secret](#patch-secret) or change the content in the files and apply the kustomize again.
+You will need to restart authservice with `kubectl rollout restart statefulset authservice -n istio-system` .

     To apply just the `oidc-authservice-appid` you can use this command: